turiddu25/OOSE-AI-Question-Generator/README.md

 - Prompts the user for the number of questions to generate.
 - Generates new questions and answers based on the combined cheat sheet.
 - Saves the generated questions to output files named based on the format files.
+- Supports a graphical user interface (GUI) for a more user-friendly experience.
+- Expands input formats to include PDFs and DOCX files, increasing versatility.
+- Includes analytics functionality to track question types and difficulty levels, providing insights for refinement.

 ## Prerequisites

 - Python 3.6 or higher
 - An OpenAI API key
+- Dependencies for PDF and DOCX processing
+- GUI library

 ## Installation